- L.L.B (London School of Economics and Political Science) 2:1

 R v E 2018 Reading Magistrates Court – Secured the acquittal of the Defendant who was facing a charge of assault by beating.

-Michael’s civil caseload ranges from personal injury including stage 3 quantum and infant approval hearings, housing law including landlord and tenant disputes, contractual disputes and family law matters including applications for non molestation orders at the family and county courts.
+Michael’s civil caseload ranges from personal injury including stage 3 quantum and infant approval hearings, housing law including landlord and tenant disputes and contractual disputes in the county court.
 He has been instructed on behalf of both Claimant and Defendant for both interim and final hearings in small claims matters.
 Michael also has a keen interest in the area of employment law, having a background of pro bono work for organisations including the Free Representation Unit and the Employment Law Telephone Advice Line.

 AB v CB (2018) – Negotiated a five-figure settlement in a claim under both wrongful and unfair dismissal in the Employment Tribunal.
 This work was undertaken on behalf of the Free Representation Unit.